 - Students must have completed the educational requirements that meet the Association of Child Life Professional's educational standards.
 This includes the 6 curriculum topics taught by a certified child life specialist that meets the ACLP’s standard criteria (course(s) may be in progress during the application process).

 - Students affiliated with a university must be of senior standing and have support throughout the internship, with an advisor making a site visit or communicating with the student and the child life internship educator.
 Students no longer affiliated with a university will be required to provide his/her own liability insurance during the internship.

 - Students must be able to display strong knowledge and understanding of child life philosophy as well as lifespan development and theory.

 To apply for a clinical internship at St. Louis Children’s Hospital, the following information must be sent and received by the application deadline stated below.
-It is requested that all information and application materials be sent in one envelope.
 Students who have questions regarding the selection criteria, application materials or application deadlines may contact the child life department and ask to speak with the internship coordinator.
 Candidates will have ONE opportunity to submit an application.
 Late or incomplete applications will not be accepted.

 The following information is required and will make up your clinical internship application.
 Please submit the following documents as either a Word document or PDF.
 Any other formatting will make the application incomplete and it will not be accepted:

 - Newest Common Child Life Internship Application: PDF version or Word Version.